entropicalabs/entropica_qaoa/docs/source/vqe_cost_function.rst

 VQE cost functions
 ==================

 We provide two different cost functions for VQE.
-One for the Wavefunction Simulator and one for the QVM that can also be run on Rigettis QPU.
+One for PyQuil's WavefunctionSimulator, and one for Rigetti's QVM that can also be run on the QPU.

 On the Wavefunction Simulator
 -----------------------------